 The Partnership and its portfolio companies may include the acquisition of debt securities.
 Investment portfolios with debt securities are subject to credit risk.
 Financial strength and solvency of an issuer are the primary factors influencing credit risk.
 In addition, lack or inadequacy of collateral or credit enhancement for a debt instrument may affect its credit risk.
 Credit risks may change over the life of an instrument.
-Securitas that are rated by rating agencies are often reviewed and may be subject to downgrade, which generally results in a decline the market value of such security.
+Securities that are rated by rating agencies are often reviewed and may be subject to downgrade, which generally results in a decline the market value of such Securities.

-10. FINANCIAL HIGHLIGHTS
+8. FINANCIAL HIGHLIGHTS

-The following financial ratios for the year ended December 31, 2017 have been computed based on the limited partners' capital of the Partnership:
+The following financial ratios for the year ended December 31, 2018 have been computed based on the limited partners' capital of the Partnership:

 Selected per unit data

-Net asset value, beginning of year \$ 8.73
+Net asset value, beginning of year \$ 4.92

 Income from investment operations (1)

-Net investment income 0.02
+Net investment (loss) -

-Net realized gain and net change in unrealized appreciation / (depreciation) 1.18
+Net realized gain /(loss) and net change in unrealized appreciation / (depreciation) (0.79)

 Investment management fee (0.01)

-Distribution made during the year (5.00)

-Net asset value, end of year 4.92
+Net asset value, end of year \$ 4.12

 Total return

-Total return before performance allocation 13.66 %
+Total return before performance allocation (16.35) %

 Performance allocation 0.00

-Total return after performance allocation 13.66 %
+Total return after performance allocation (16.35) %

 Ratios to average limited partners' capital

-Operating Expenses (0.24) %
+Operating Expenses 0.66 %

 Performance allocation 0.00

-Total operating expenses and performance allocation (0.24) %
+Total operating expenses and performance allocation 0.66 %

-Net investment income 0.07 %
+Net investment (loss) (0.32) %

-(1) Calculated using the average number of shares outstanding during the year.
+(1) Calculated using the average number of units outstanding during the year.

-11. SUBSEQUENT EVENTS
+9. SUBSEQUENT EVENTS

-The Partnership evaluated subsequent events through the date the financial statements were available to be issued June 27, 2018, and determined no events occurred that required further disclosures.
+The Partnership evaluated subsequent events through April 26, 2019, the date the financial statements were available to be issued and determined no events occurred that required further disclosures.